Best Bike Lock of 2026: Strong and Practical

 OnGuard RockSolid

-However, if you ride a very expensive ebike, where you really need the very best protection and the weight and the bulk of your lock are less important, you should probably be looking at a stronger lock.
+Of course, if you ride a very expensive ebike, where you need the very best protection and the weight and the bulk of your lock are less important, you should probably be looking at even stronger (and even more expensive) bike locks!

-For more details on my tests and the strengths and weaknesses of each individual lock, check out my full guide to angle grinder resistant bike locks.
+For more details on my tests and the strengths and weaknesses of these locks, check out my full guide to angle grinder resistant bike locks.

 2. Kryptonite Kryptolok New-U